markusfalk/git-workflow/README.md

 ### Master

 As usual this is your main branch.
-Here Tags/Releases are created.
+Tags/Releases are created in that branch.
+It can go live anytime and is used for rollbacks if necessary.

 ### Development

 This is the main development branch.
-It contains all implemented features.
+It contains all finished features.
 Integration tests can be run here.

-* branch from master
+* branch and update from master
-* merge to master (creating a release)

 ### Story

 If a set of features can be accumulated into something bigger or if you are working on something new with other developers this branch is where it goes.
+This branch represents a user story known from agile software development methodologies.
+Smaller features and tasks can be branched from the story branch.

 * branch from development
 * merge to development